CitiesSkylinesMultiplayer/CSM/README.md

 *TBD*

 ## Developer Resources
-### Introduction
-This repository is split into two projects. `CSM` and `CSM.Testing`. `CSM` is the base project and contains all logic for the mod. `CSM.Testing` on the other hand helps simplify testing of multiplayer elements without having two games open.

-The wiki contains more information, but I'm aiming to transfer that information to this file.

-Ideally you should be running the latest version of Visual Studio 2017 on Windows 10.

 ### Installation
 The mod can manually installed using the built in scripts.
 The following steps will guide you though this.
 Please note: You will need to have Visual Studio 2017 & Cities: Skylines installed, be running Windows 10 and have developer mode enabled.